Are you looking for the best content marketing examples?

 Plus the company got more than 1,000,000 page views to their site within a five-day period.

 Next, we’ve got a couple of content marketing examples that don’t rely on social media promotion.

-The amazing thing is that more than 120 years later, the publication’s still going, and is now also available online.
+The fantastic thing is that more than 120 years later, the publication’s still going and is now available online.

 Here’s another content marketing example that underlines the importance of knowing your audience and delivering the content they want.

 The AARP The Magazine has won awards for its content, design, and photography quality, but there’s nothing mysterious about its success.

 They listen to their readers, who reach them by email, letter, and social media, and use that information to determine the topics that will resonate with them most.

 It’s America’s biggest consumer magazine, going to 22 million households.
 In addition, more than half of its 37 million readers have read three of the last four issues.